MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 Choose a compute optimized SKU for optimal performance when there are high query volumes.
 Choose a storage optimized SKU for the best performance when querying large volumes of data that need to be cached.

-It's preferable to use a few nodes of a larger VMs that use more RAM, than many smaller SKU nodes.
+It's preferable to use a few nodes of larger VMs that use more RAM, than many smaller VMs.
 More RAM is needed for some query types that put higher demands on RAM, such as queries that use joins.
-So when scaling the cluster, we recommend scaling up to a larger SKU when using small VMs, and scaling out by adding more nodes as needed.
+So when scaling the cluster, we recommend scaling up to a larger SKU, and scaling out by adding more nodes as needed.

 > [!NOTE]
 > Scaling up the cluster, or changing SKU operation, results in up to 30 minutes of downtime.
 Scale out does not have this impact on cluster availability.